Thomas Medwin: Final years

 Medwin returned finally to England in 1865 and began rewriting his "Life of Shelley", although the revision exists only in handwritten form.
 In 1869 he was visited by his old friend and sometime rival Trelawny, who found him constant and "always faithful and honest in his love of Shelley."

-Thomas Medwin died on 2 August 1869 at the house of his brother Pilfold Medwin (1794–1880) in the Carfax, Horsham, where he was buried in Denne Road Cemetery.
-At his request, his grave faces east to India, Italy and Germany, and reads: "He was a friend and companion of Byron, Shelley and Trelawny."
+Thomas Medwin died on 2 August 1869 at the house of his brother Pilfold Medwin (1794–1880) in the Carfax, Horsham.
+He was buried in St Mary's Denne Road Cemetery.
+At his request, his grave faces east to India, Italy and Germany, and reads: He was a friend and companion of Byron, Shelley and Trelawny.